-James Paul Gee Mary Lou Fulton Presidential Professor of Literacy Studies Arizona State University In earlier work) I argued that good commercial video games provide players with "good learning" (see Gee, 2003, 2005, 2007).
-By "good learning" I mean learning that is guided by and organized by principles empirically confirmed by systematic research on effective and deep learning in the Learning Sciences (Bransford, Brown, & Cocking 2000; Gee 2004; Sawyer 2006).
+James Paul Gee

+In earlier work, I argued that good commercial digital games provide players with good learning (Gee, 2003, 2005, 2007).
+By good learning I mean learning that is guided by and organized by principles empirically confirmed by systematic research on effective and deep learning in the learning sciences (Bransford, Brown, & Cocking, 2000; Gee, 2004; Sawyer, 2006).
 This actually should not to be surprising.
-Video games are, at their heart, problem-solving spaces that use continual learning, and provide pathways to mastery through entertainment and pleasure.
-Not surprisingly, there has been a growing interest recently in so-called "serious games;" games that involve learning the sorts of domains, skills, or content that we associate with school, work, health, citizenship, knowledge construction, or community building, and not limited to "pure" popular form of entertainment (i.e., Witchcraft, sorcery, fantasy war, etc.).
+Digital games are, at their heart, problem solving spaces that use continual learning and provide pathways to mastery through entertainment and pleasure.
+Not surprisingly, there has been a growing interest recently in so-called serious games that involve learning the sorts of domains, skills, or content that we associate with school, work, health, citizenship, knowledge construction, or community building, and not limited to pure popular form of entertainment (i.e., witchcraft, sorcery, fantasy war, etc.).

 Games can be used for different types of learning.
-For example, we could (and do) use games for skill-and-drill, for a sort of trivial pursuit that takes knowledge to be memorizing and repeating "facts."
-Or we could seek to use games for the creation of deeper conceptual understandings and for problem-solving abilities that go beyond being able to pass paper-and-pencil tests.
-The creation of deep "serious games" for such deep learning remains today more a hope for the future than a realized possibility, though there are intriguing beginnings here and there.
+For example, we could, and do, use games for skill-and-drill, for a sort of Trivial Pursuit that takes knowledge to be memorizing and repeating "facts."
+Or we could seek to use games for the creation of deeper conceptual understandings and for problemsolving abilities that go beyond being able to pass paper-and-pencil tests.
+The creation of deep serious games for such deep learning remains today more a hope for the future than a realized possibility, though there are intriguing beginnings here and there.

-There are lots of features of good commercial games that make them good for learning.
-The most obvious learning is simply how to learn to play the game by learning rules, procedures and causes and effects.
-A deep "serious game" would, of course, be a game we wanted people to learn how to play because we believed that learning to play it would involve content, skills, values, and conceptual understandings that we believe are important-a game, for example, devoted to urban planning, social activism, some type of science or business, or the exemplification of a particular perspective connected to ways of understanding and changing the world.
+There are lots of features of good entertainment games that make them good for learning.
+The most obvious learning is simply how to learn to play the game by learning rules, procedures, and causes and effects.
+A deep serious game would, of course, be a game we wanted people to learn how to play because we believed that learning to play it would involve content, skills, values, and conceptual understandings that we believe are important-a game, for example, devoted to urban planning, social activism, some type of science or business, or the exemplification of a particular perspective connected to ways of understanding and changing the world.
 There are, of course, examples of such games already available.
-How well they compare to commercial games and in what ways is an open question.
+How well they compare to entertainment games and in what ways is an open question.

-What I want to do in this paper is discuss what I think are the deepest and most important properties of commercial video games that allow them to achieve powerful learning effects, in the sense both of learning to play the game (and the content and skills thereby involved) and of creating commitment and attachment to play and learning in the game.
-I would argue that if we are to make deep "serious games" that really use the power of gaming, then these features will have to be present and implemented well.
-In the end, I am not sure this can always be the case when we leave the domains ("content") usually covered in commercial games, though this is a matter for future research.
-That it can be done in some domains is certainly suggested by the fact that it has already been done to a certain extent in commercial games like Civilization or SimCity, games that connect to domains (e.g., history, geography, urban planning) that we think of as "serious."
+What I want to do in this paper is discuss what I think are the deepest and most important properties of entertainment digital games that allow them to achieve powerful learning effects, in the sense both of learning to play the game (and the content and skills thereby involved) and of creating commitment and attachment to play and learning in the game.
+I would argue that if we are to make deep serious games that really use the power of gaming, then these features will have to be present and implemented well.
+In the end, I am not sure this can always be the case when we leave the domains (content) usually covered in entertainment games, though this is a matter for future research.
+That it can be done in some domains is certainly suggested by the fact that it has already been done to a certain extent in entertainment games like Civilization or SimCity, games that connect to domains (e.g., history, geography, urban planning) that we think of as serious.
 How far this paradigm can be extended is, again, an open question.